 Leading up to the financial crisis, increasingly difficult conditions in the housing market challenged the soundness and profitability of the GSEs, thereby threatening to undermine the entire housing market.
-In response Congress passed Housing and Economic Recovery Act of 2008 (HERA) (P.L.110-289) in July 2008.
+In response Congress passed HERA (P.L.110-289) in July 2008.
 This act created FHFA, with enhanced regulatory authority over the GSEs, and provided the Secretary of the Treasury with certain authorities intended to ensure the financial stability of the GSEs, if necessary.
 In September 2008, FHFA placed the GSEs under conservatorship and Treasury invested in the GSEs by entering into a SPSPA with each GSE.
 These actions were taken to preserve the GSEs' assets, ensure a sound and solvent financial condition, and mitigate systemic risks that contributed to market instability.

 The purpose of such actions is to maintain the solvency of the GSEs so they can continue to fulfill their vital roles in the home mortgage market while the Administration and Congress determine what structural changes should be made to the housing finance system.
 Draws under the SPSPAs result in an increased investment in the GSEs as further discussed below.
-For fiscal year 2018, under SFFAS No. 47 criteria Fannie Mae and Freddie Mac were owned or controlled by the federal government only as a result of (a) regulatory actions (such as organizations in receivership or conservatorship) or (b) other federal government intervention actions.
-Under the regulatory or other intervention actions, the relationship with the federal government was and is not expected to be permanent.
-These entities are classified as disclosure entities based on their characteristics as a whole.
-Accordingly, these entities are not consolidated into the financial statements of the government; however, the value of the investments in these entities, changes in value, and related activity with these entities are included in the consolidated financial statements.
-This treatment is consistent with how these entities were reported prior to fiscal year 2018 under SFFAC No. 2, Entity and Display.
+Per SFFAC No. 2, Entity and Display, these entities meet the criteria of "bailed out" entities.
+Accordingly, the government has not consolidated them into the financial statements, but included disclosure of the relationship(s) with the bailed out entities and any actual or potential material costs or liabilities in the consolidated financial statements.